 #5 - Use life insurance to pay the inheritance tax

 While it doesn’t necessarily help you avoid inheritance tax, having someone else pay for it is pretty close!
 A properly set up life insurance policy which pays into trust will enable you to cover the inheritance tax for your heirs and rid them of any of the responsibility, thus benefiting them financially and emotionally following your death.

 In order to do this, you would take out a life insurance policy (either level-term or whole of life) which has a sum assured equal to (or greater than) the expected total inheritance tax amount.
 Upon your death, this policy would pay out to a trust, insuring that it is not part of your estate, and provide an influx of cash set aside to cover the IHT.

-#7 Write a Will
+#7 - Write a will

 Without a will, your estate could be distributed according to intestacy rules and not in a way that was intended by you or in favour for your heirs.

-#8 Spend It!
+#8 - Spend it!

-Spending your money before you die is a perfectly acceptable way of avoiding IHT – whether it’s a glorious cruise holiday or a string of impressive parties.
+Spending your money before you die is a perfectly acceptable way of avoiding inheritance tax, especially if you do not have any dependants – whether it’s a glorious cruise holiday or a string of impressive parties.